mjordan/islandora_workbench_docs/docs/workflows.md

-Islandora Workbench can be used in a variety of content ingest workflows.
+Islandora Workbench can be used in a variety of content ingest and maintenance workflows.
 Several are outlined below.

 ## Batch ingest